 I did too.
 I would look at my body in the mirror, and instantly feel deflated.
 I would eat all the ‘right’ things, exercise hours a day, took diet pills…I even got down to my “ideal weight”…but nothing changed how I felt about my body or myself.

-By identifying the root cause of your unhappiness with your body, you can start to make a shift.
+By identifying and going after the root cause, you can start to make a shift.
 That shift will spark changes in your mind, body, and habits you might not have thought were possible!

 External Influences & Standards